What are you looking for?

 Dr Shipman’s crimes came to light after he forged the will of one of his elderly victims, Kathleen Grundy, in an attempt to inherit her estate of over £380,000.
 Ms Grundy’s daughter, Angela Woodruff (a solicitor), became suspicious when she discovered the contents of Ms Grundy’s alleged will.
 A Police investigation into Dr Shipman followed and it was discovered that Dr Shipman had forged Mrs Grundy’s alleged will on a typewriter, which was later found in his surgery.
 The investigation into Dr Shipman continued and the extent of his crimes were then revealed.

-Anticipated Inheritance
+Anticipated inheritance

 “She thinks I left them in the will”